The Best Hikes in Phoenix - Travel by Brit

 • Dog-Friendly: Yes

 The Desert Tortoise Trail is one of the best hikes in Phoenix for an easy climb that offers beautiful views of the Sonoran Desert.
 You’ll walk on the desert floor and see a variety of cacti, desert flowers, and wildlife.
 I’ve seen cactus wrens, owls, jackrabbits, and all kinds of critters on this hike!
-I haven’t seen a desert tortoise on this trail yet, but it’s honestly one of my goals.
+I haven’t seen a desert tortoise on this trail yet, but it’s one of my goals.

-Or, take to Desert Tortise to Valle Verde Trail (1.2 miles) & back Hawk’s Nest (0.4 miles) to make it a loop.
+To access this hike from the trailhead, you’ll take Hawk’s Nest to the Desert Tortoise Trail, and then turn around once you’ve reached the end.
+Or take to Desert Tortoise to Valle Verde Trail (1.2 miles) & back Hawk’s Nest (0.4 miles) to make it a loop.
 It’s 2.7 miles in total this way, and you’ll gain 533 feet in elevation instead.

-Camelback Mountain
+Best Hiking Trails at Camelback Mountain

 10) Echo Canyon Trail